-Mechanical watches are like vintage cars.
-If you look after them, keep them clean and serviced, and treat them with love, you will enjoy them for many years to come.
+Mechanical watches are like vintage cars, if you look after them, keep them clean and serviced, and treat them with love, you will enjoy them for many years to come.

-To keep your ROSCHENBOLD watch in perfect condition we recommend the following:
+In order to keep your ROSCHENBOLD watch in perfect condition we recommend the following:

 - Avoid placing your watch near loudspeakers, microwave ovens, refrigerators or magnets.
 Mechanical watches are sensitive to the magnetic fields emitted by such devices.